 Transactional keywords include:

-From here, we strongly suggest two more articles to support the Related Keywords Tool.
+From here, we recommend two more articles to help you get the most from the Related Keywords Tool.

 Use Filters to Fine Tune Your Keyword Results